yeasy/learning_pickleball/04_dink_en.md

 Dink balls rely more on hand feel, so special touch practice is required.

 * Bumping practice: Use the racket to continuously flip the ball, you can control the height of the ball, control the ball to rotate or not, and you can use the front and back rackets to flip the ball alternately.
 There should be no less than 100 consecutive strokes at a time, and no less than 5 sets of exercises should be carried out every day.
 * Multi-ball practice: The sparring staff hit the ball into the NVZ, and the player Dinks the ball into the designated target area, and the ball does not go too high over the net.
 There should be no less than 50 consecutive Dinks each time, and no less than 10 sets of exercises per day.
+Practice the straight ball first, and then practice the cross-court ball after stabilization.
 * Dynamic practice: sparring staff and players move horizontally in front of the net while Dink training.